el-dee/panda3d-openvr/README.md

 ## Requirements

-This module requires Panda3D > 1.10, pyopenvr and a implementation of OpenVR (SteamVR or OpenComposite (not tested though...))
+This module requires Panda3D > 1.10, pyopenvr and a implementation of OpenVR (SteamVR or OpenComposite (not tested though...)).
+It supports Windows, Linux and macOS platforms.

 ## Installation